cilsat/scribe/doc/draft.md

-The Perisalah system, an Indonesian language speech recognition system, was chosen as the starting point for its functional online component, developed from the Kaldi GStreamer Server @alumae2014.
-The Transcriber application
+The Perisalah system, an Indonesian language speech recognition system, was chosen as the starting point for its functional online component, developed from the Kaldi GStreamer Server by @alumae2014.
+The Transcriber application in
 @rahman2017, developed from the Kaldi Offline Transcriber, although similar in functionality, lacks an online diarization component.
 The system developed for this research essentially extends the aforementioned systems to allow for